C-Sinclair/rune-query/README.md

 // The data can be found in the data key q.data;

+// If an error is thrown in your function, it will be available under the error key q.error;

 // later, you may wish to invalidate the current data, and refetch invalidate();
 // That's it, the reactive `data` and `loading` values above will reactively update